bofeng001/3D-Interactions-Dataset/README.md

     └── pres.npy
 ```

+In this dataset, we split our dataset into 2920 episodes for training, and 200 episodes for validation and test.
+Each episode has a length of 100.

 ## Images generation

 To generate the dataset, we randomly put 3 to 5 objects in the camera scene, and launch a sphere into the scene colliding with other objects.
 The appearance and incident angle of this initial sphere are also randomly selected.

+### 3D interactions

 <div align="center">
   <img src="images/seq_1.gif" width="160px">